 Candidates who are entering fellowship or for other reasons are concerned that they may need to use residency cases are encouraged to collect information on their patients from residency as early in the process as possible.
+Residency cases must be based in a State or territory of the United States or a Province of Canada.
 In some cases, it has been difficult for candidates to obtain the needed information after leaving residency.
 The following information is needed for residency cases in order to use these patients later: